LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 ```

 ### Service Factories
 Service Interfaces must be instantiated using a public Service Factory.
-The point of these service factory is to control the create of Services without leaking implementation details.
+The point of the service factory is to control the creation of Services without leaking implementation details.
 The minimal implementation of a Service Factory should be as follows:

 ```csharp
 using System;